zgutterm/IBMThink2019/1-CreatingBasicRoutes/README.md

 ```

 5. Terminate the route using `Ctrl+C` in the terminal where the route is running.
 If you are using JBDS/Eclipse, right click on the project and click `Close Project`.

+## Extra Credit

+Having your Camel route completely crash whenever there is a duplicate order isn't a very good design.
+Take a look at the `file` component documentation here: http://camel.apache.org/file2.html

+What are some better implementations?

+Update the route to safely handle duplicate orders.